-Dr. John T. Whelan; jtwsma@rit.edu
+Dr. John T. Whelan; jtwsma@rit.edu Office Hours: by appointment (slack or zoom).

-Office Hours: times TBD via BlueJeans and/or slack

 1.5 Prerequisites

 This course is restricted to students in the MS or Advanced Certificate program in Applied Statistics.
 Students should also have taken an introductory statistics course.